carpentries-incubator/python-testing/_episodes/07-integration.md

 teaching: 10
 exercises: 0
 questions:
-- "What is beyond a unit test?"
+- "How do we test more than a single unit of software?"
 objectives:
 - "Understand the purpose of integration and regression tests"
 - "Understand how to implement an integration test"